sgoldenlab/simba/docs/FSTTC.md

 * If the video contained no expression of behavior A, and no expression of behavior B, then the FSTTC cell value will read `No events`.

 >Note: If you ticked the box for `Create graph` in **Step 2** above, you will also have a violin plot in `project_folder/logs` directory.
-In this violin plot, videos that has neither expression of behavior A nor expression of behavior B have been omitted fron the calculation.
+In this violin plot, videos that has neither expression of behavior A nor expression of behavior B have been omitted from the graph calculation.